General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

-The final step is to show that inequalities (\ref{5.13}) and (\ref{5.14}) hold in the interval $0 < G < G_0$.
+The final step is to show that inequalities (\ref{5.13}) and (\ref{5.14}) hold on the interval $0<G<G_0$.
 To do this, the structure of equations (\ref{5.9}) and (\ref{5.10}) can be exploited, that is, it is possible to show: